quiquegurdiel/SpinCo/README.md

 # SpinCo
 ## Spindle detection application for Cognition database

-### Required steps:
+### Required steps for setup:
 1- clone repository to [your folder]

+2- créate a virtual environment with Python 3.10 called SpinCo and, inside the environment, install dependencies running "pip install -r requirements.txt"

-2- edit lab.env in the repository folder file like:
+3- edit lab.env in the repository folder file like:

     DATAPATH='[the path to COGNITION database in your computer]'